 The Ontario College of Trades was created to be an industry-driven organization that promotes the trades and protects the public interest by relulating the trades in Ontario.
 It was established under the Ontario College of Trades and Aprenticeship Act, 2009 (OCTAA), which can be found at www.e-laws.gov.on.ca.
 The College began offering services to members on April 8, 2013.
 OYAP participants with a registered training agreement are required to apply for membership in the college.
-However, they are exempt from membership fees while participating in OYAP.
-As an OYAP participant and future journeyperson, the College is a new, important and evolving part of your career in the skilled trades.
-Filling out the application is easy and you can gain access to it through your school or from the College of Trades website (www.collegeoftrades.ca).
+The Ontario College of Trades is winding down as the government takes action to modernize the skilled trades and apprenticeship system.
+Visit the Ontario government's new Skilled Trades page for more information and resources.